New York's Greatest Wilderness

 The Fulton Chain of Lakes

 Starting in Old Forge, eight connected lakes form the most accessible multi-day paddling route in the ADK.
-Lakes are connected by short portages.
-Rental outfitters are right at the launch in Old Forge — rent a kayak or canoe and head out the same day you arrive.
+Rental outfitters are right at the launch in Old Forge.

 Mirror Lake, Lake Placid

 The most beginner-friendly paddle in the High Peaks region.
 Motorized boats are prohibited, keeping it calm year-round.
-Rent kayaks on the waterfront, paddle the perimeter (2.7 miles), stop for a snack in town, and enjoy Whiteface Mountain views from the water.
+Rent kayaks on the waterfront.

 St. Regis Canoe Area

-If you want pure wilderness, this is it.
-Motorized boats are completely banned on 58 ponds connected through old-growth forest.
-Wildlife is exceptional — loons, herons, otters, and beavers are common.
-Best experienced as a 2–4 day camping trip.
+Pure wilderness — motorized boats completely banned on 58 ponds through old-growth forest.
+Wildlife is exceptional.
+Best as a 2–4 day camping trip.

 Lake George Islands

 Kayak from Lake George Village and camp on a private island for the night.
-The lake has 170+ islands with free primitive campsites accessible only by boat.
-The lake is 32 miles long — plan early morning paddling and hug the shoreline when afternoon winds pick up.
+170+ islands with free primitive campsites accessible only by boat.

 🟠